Ludmilla Tchérina: Biography

 She studied with Blanche d'Alessandri, Olga Preobrajenska and Clustine.
 She started dancing at 16 and danced with the Ballet Russe de Monte Carlo, where she was spotted by Serge Lifar.
 She made her Paris debut creating the rôle of Juliet in his Romeo and Juliet in 1942, becoming the youngest prima ballerina in the history of dance.
 In 1945 she was a principal dancer with the Ballet des Champs-Élysées and performed in Paris concerts with her husband Edmond Audran.
 She created various rôles in Lifar's ballets including: 'Mephisto Waltz' in 1945, A la memoire d'un heros in 1946 and in Le Martyre de Saint-Sebastian in 1957.
 She appeared often with the Paris Opera, the Bolshoi Ballet and the Kirov Ballet as a guest performer.

 Tchérina acted in several films including The Red Shoes, Les Rendezvous, The Tales of Hoffmann, Oh...
 Rosalinda!! and Luna de Miel.
 She also appeared in television.
 In the 1980s she turned to writing and published two novels under her own name, L'Amour au Miroir (1973) and La Femme a L'Envers (1986).

 Tchérina had a lifelong passion for painting and exhibited in many major galleries.
 She also conceived and executed several monumental sculptures, including Europe à Coeur, chosen in 1991 by the EU to symbolise the union of Europe and now located at the European Parliament.
 In 1994 she created Europa Operanda, now installed at the French terminal of Eurotunnel.

 Personal life

 Edmond Audran, whom she married in 1946, died in a car accident in 1951.
 She married Raymond Roi in 1953.
+The marriage lasted until his death in 1987.